iLVL-Key/FFXI/gearswap/readme.md

 - Started from Blue Mage file version 11.30.21

 ### MNK: ###

+Version 6.1
+- Adjusted the Weapon Cycle have a second, separate list for Abyssea Proc Weapons that gets added into the cycle list when inside Abyssea.

 Version 6.0.1
 - Adjusted HUD Ability recast colors.
 The short blink is now yellow, only using red when the ability is ready to use.
 - Fixed minor issue with WS code not including code for Reive status in a few situations.